Dyrati/Cracking-A-Linear-Congruential-Generator/README.md

 r_{n+1} = \left(r_n*\texttt{0x41C64E6D + 0x3039}\right) \bmod 2^{32}
 $$

+Linear Congruential Generators (LCGs) are simple recurrence relations used to produce pseudo-random numbers.
+Depending on the choice of parameters, the output can appear unpredictable and pass formal randomness tests.
+However they are not cryptographically secure, as it is possible to directly determine the position of the generator based on its output.
+This document explains how.

-The first key insight is that the last bit of $r_{n+1}$ depends only on the last bit of $r_n$, because changing any of the other bits of $r_n$ changes $r_{n+1}$ by a multiple of 2.
+The first major observation is that the last bit of $r_{n+1}$ depends only on the last bit of $r_n$, because changing any of the other bits of $r_n$ changes $r_{n+1}$ by a multiple of 2.
 By the same reasoning, the last two bits of $r_{n+1}$ depend only on the last two bits of $r_n$, the last three bits of $r_{n+1}$ depend only on the last 3 bits of $r_n$, and so on.

 With our particular LCG, the last bit alternates between 0 and 1.
 If instead it went from 0 to 0, or from 1 to 1, then it would get stuck on that value forever because the next value depends only on the previous value.
 In an isolated system, a "cycle" is complete when it repeats its state, and its cycle length is the distance between repeats.

 With any LCG mod $2^n$, whenever the last bit completes a cycle, the 2nd-to-last-bit may either be the same as it started, or different than it started.
-If it's the same as it started, its 2-bit cycle length would be equal to its 1-bit cycle length because the system repeated after a 1-bit cycle.
+If it's the same, then the cycle length of the last 2-bits would be equal to the cycle length of the last bit.
 Otherwise, its 2-bit cycle length is double its 1-bit cycle length.
 This holds true for every n-bit cycle length (shown below).

 Let $L(n)$ = length of an n-bit cycle.